 Finding AR books l Home Connect

-Every Year 7 and 8 class has one timetabled lesson per week in the Learning Resource Centre so that students can choose their books, read and take a computerised quiz on their relevant book.
-This gives the students instant feedback on their attainment.
+Every Year 7 and 8 class has two dedicated Tutor periods of Accelerated Reader time and use alternate weeks of Learning for Life time to support their development of reading fluency and comprehension.
+Students have access to the Learning Resource Centre, both at these times and during break and lunchtime, so that they can choose their books, read and take a computerised quiz on their relevant book.
+This gives our students instant feedback on their progress.

 Students are encouraged to read a book from home, swap books or recommend books for the LRC to purchase.
 Students wishing to look up titles that are part of the Accelerated Reader programme can search through over 19,000 books on www.arbookfind.co.uk.

 Find out which books are available on the Accelerated Reader programme...there are over 19,000 titles and more are being added all the time.
 The AR Bookfind site also gives the reading range of the books.

 Using Home Connect through the Accelerated Reader website, parents can follow their child's reading progress from home.
 The Parent's Guide for Home Connect gives an overview of how this works..

 Any problems or questions about the Home Connect service, please use the school's Home Connect email.
 Answers will be provided by a member of the CHS Accelerated Reader Team.